eclipse-heimlig/heimlig/examples/stm32h745i/README.md

 # STM32H745I-DISCO

-This example runs a Sindri core and a client in separate [Embassy](https://embassy.dev/) tasks on the Cortex-M7 of a [STM32H745I-DISCO](https://www.st.com/en/evaluation-tools/stm32h745i-disco.html)
+This example runs a Heimlig core and a client in separate [Embassy](https://embassy.dev/) tasks on the Cortex-M7 of a [STM32H745I-DISCO](https://www.st.com/en/evaluation-tools/stm32h745i-disco.html)